dimsog/dimsog-ru-site/README.md

+### Blog theme for WinterCMS
-A default theme for https://github.com/dimsog/wn-blog-plugin
+The default theme for https://github.com/dimsog/wn-blog-plugin